Disney World's Princess Experiences: Makeovers, Dining & Attractions

 Check out the Princess Attractions in Fantasyland

-Experience the magic of the new and improved Fantasyland.
+Experience the magic Fantasyland.
 Head over to Under the Sea - Journey of the Little Mermaid and become part of a world where mermaids and mermen live happily ever after.
 You'll relive magical moments where Ariel finds true love (and her legs) at Prince Eric's castle.
-Plus, hang out with characters like Sebastian, Founder, Scuttle, King Triton and even that evil sea witch, Ursula.
+Plus, hang out with characters like Sebastian, Flounder, Scuttle, King Triton and even that evil sea witch, Ursula.
 After the attraction, visit “Ariel's Grotto” to meet the red-haired mermaid herself.
 (FastPasses are available).

 Also located in Fantasy land, check out Enchanted Tales with Belle and hang out with the brunette beauty as she recalls the story when she fell in love with the Beast.
 This is your chance to be a part of a whimsical storytelling experience in the Beast's library.